 In 2016-2017, this group planted a small vegetable garden on the Hill Campus.
 This year, the group wants to explore other types of sustainable growing (small hydroponic or aquaponic systems), enhance the conventional soil garden, and install a small greenhouse on campus.

 Student Diversity Council

-We seek to make the RCS community more inclusive and aware to different kinds of diversity.
+This group seeks to make the RCS community more inclusive and aware of different kinds of diversity.

-All male, student-run.
-To compose a capella pieces and to perform for the school and outside organizations.
-All compositions are put together by group members.
+This is the all male, student-run a capella group at Riverdale.
+The members arrange pieces and perform for the school and outside organizations.

 Yearbook - The Riverdalian

 Founded in 2008, Zawadi by Youth is one of the first high school microfinance-focused groups in the country.
 Entirely student-run with more than 30 members, the group makes small but significant contributions to microfinance organizations, which then provide loans to entrepreneurs in developing countries who lack access to credit.

 The Student Faculty Council is Riverdale's student government.